Caldarie/flutter_tflite_audio/README.md

 1. **(Beginner)** If you are new to machine learning, this package supports audio models from [Google Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), which requires little ML knowledge and coding.
 This model uses a raw audio  **float32[1, 44032]** as the input.
 2. **(Advanced)** Also supports models with decoded wave inputs.
 If you want to code your own model, use the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio) as a guide.
 This model uses decodedwav, which uses two inputs. **float32[recording_length, 1]** for raw audio data and **int32[1]** as the sample rate

-To keep this project alive, a star or any feedback would be greatly appreciated.
+To keep this project alive, please give a like or contributing to this project.

+### Known Issues

+1. Inference isn't accurate

+Its possible that your device doesn't have enough time to record.
+Simply adjust the bufferSize to a lower value.

+Likewise, if your bufferSize is too low, the recording length is too long and your model may possibly register it as background noise.
+Simply adjust the bufferSize to a higher value.

 ## What this plugin can do: